technicalpickles/technicalpickles.github.com/_posts/2009-11-18-managing-binaries-with-jeweler.markdown

 {% highlight ruby %}
 Jeweler::Tasks.new do |gem|
   # The plebs aren't ready for super-jeweler yet...
-  s.executables = ["jeweler"] # note, this is just the file name, not the full path inside of bin end
+  gem.executables = ["jeweler"] # note, this is just the file name, not the full path inside of bin end
 {% endhighlight %}